Kristin grew up in Buffalo, New York and moved immediately after the Bill’s fourth Super Bowl loss for better odds.

 Kristin passed the Court of Master Sommeliers' Introductory Course Examination and travels the world looking for a good $10 bottle of wine.
 She speaks fluent German and crappy French.

-Now a full-time writer in Colorado, Kristin is a member of the Northern Colorado Writers Association, the Lighthouse Writers, Women’s Fiction Writers Association, and a steadfast weekly critique group.
+Now a full-time writer in Colorado, Kristin is a member of the Northern Colorado Writers Association, Rocky Mountain Fiction Writers, the Lighthouse Writers, Women’s Fiction Writers Association, and a steadfast weekly critique group.

 Her first manuscript, ELIZABETH SAILS, placed in the Top Ten and was selected as a Judges' Favorite in the 2017 Ink & Insights contest.
-Her essay, WAR BRIDE, won Honorable Mention for the 2018 New Millennium Writing Awards.
+Her essay, WAR BRIDE, won Honorable Mention for the 2018 New Millennium Writing Awards and is a finalist for the 2019 New Letters’ award in nonfiction.
 She is currently writing her second manuscript, VICTORIA FLOATS.